Spring Garden Revival

 Seasonal Timing, Wildlife Protection & Weather Coordination for Rockport's Climate Zone 6b

 Rockport's climate (USDA Zone 6b) features cool maritime influences and variable weather.
 Optimal plant removal occurs in fall/winter (Oct-Mar) when invasive species are dormant and wildlife activity is low.
 Early spring (Mar-Apr) is suitable before nesting and vernal pool activity (March-June), but caution is needed during Nor'easters.
-Late spring/early summer (May-June) allows for targeted treatments, but work must avoid active bird nesting (March-Aug) and vernal pools.
-Herbicide applications are most effective at 60-85°F, with no rain forecast for 24-48 hours and wind speeds <10 mph.
-Wildlife protection includes mandatory surveys and 100-foot buffers for active nests.
-For seasonal advisories, consult:
+Late spring/early summer (May-June) allows for targeted removal of certain invasives, but work should avoid bird nesting (March-Aug) unless urgent.
+Summer (July-Aug) brings heat stress and wildlife protection concerns.
+Herbicide applications are most effective at 60-85°F, with no rain forecast for 24-48 hours and wind <10-15 mph.
+Wildlife surveys are required during breeding seasons, with 100-foot buffers for active nests and vernal pools.
+For wildlife and seasonal guidance, consult:

 Rockport Conservation Commission